thelomb/our-storylines/ideas_and_next_step.md

 # Ideas and Next Development Steps

 ## Next Development
-- Stay description
-- For at-friends stay the people we meet (with pictures)
 - rework the login so that index is public
 - manage google location API errors (offline, etc.)
+- picture geolocation on map
+- storyline: nb days, cumul km
+- refactor distance in itinerary model
+- image page with navigation

 ## Ideas
-- picture geolocation (with some existing extension)
+- For at-friends stay the people we meet (with pictures)
+- Stay description
+- link picture to map (click on picture map focus on geopoint)